Damages, agreed sum, specific performance, injunction or termination of contract.

-When or if breach occurred the contract often specifically provides for remedies available to the aggrieved party, as for example in case of port delays in excess of agreed laytime the charterer becomes liable to pay the owner liquidated damages by way of demurrage.
+When or if breach occurred the contract often specifically provides for remedies available to the aggrieved party, as for example in case of port delays in excess of agreed laytime the charterer becomes liable to pay the owner liquidated damages.
+Such damages also called demurrage and specifically agreed between the owner and the charterer.
 In all other cases the injured party usually sues to be put into the position in which it would have been if the contract had been completely performed.

 Philosophy of contract law with regard to the breach and its consequences was stated by Lord Hoffmann in Co-operative Insurance Society Ltd v Argyll Stores (Holdings) Ltd 3 All ER 297 at p.305: